-As noted in Item 8 above, PIMCO engages Research Affiliates, LLC ("RA") to develop and offer products for certain investment vehicles which may include PIMCO Funds, Separate Accounts and/or Wrap Programs ("RA Strategies").
-In connection with the RA Strategies, RA will provide PIMCO, or counterparties designated by PIMCO (or, in the case of Wrap Programs, sub-advisers engaged by PIMCO), with relevant proprietary model portfolio or portfolios for purposes of developing equity total return swaps based on such model portfolio or portfolios, as applicable.
+As noted in Item 8 above, PIMCO engages Research Affiliates, LLC ("RA") to develop and offer products for certain investment vehicles which may include PIMCO Funds and Separate Accounts ("RA Strategies").
+In connection with the RA Strategies, RA will provide PIMCO, or counterparties designated by PIMCO, with relevant proprietary model portfolio or portfolios for purposes of developing equity total return swaps based on such model portfolio or portfolios, as applicable.
 PIMCO may sub-license to financial intermediaries certain model portfolio information it obtains from RA ("RA model portfolio information").
 It is expected that such intermediaries will be provided updates to RA model portfolio information on a different schedule than PIMCO receives such updates.
 Accordingly, PIMCO Funds or Accounts that follow an RA Strategy may be competing for applicable investment or disposition opportunities with accounts managed by financial intermediaries who receive RA model portfolio information.
-Transactions ultimately placed by such intermediaries for their investors or by the Funds or Accounts may be subject to price movements, particularly with large orders relative to the given security's trading volume, that may result in execution prices that are less favorable.
-Further, while PIMCO takes reasonable steps in an effort to mitigate the market impact caused by transactions for accounts over which PIMCO has investment or trading authority, because PIMCO does not control the intermediary's execution of transactions for its clients, PIMCO cannot control the market impact of such transactions to the same extent that it may be able to for accounts over which PIMCO has trading authority.
+Transactions ultimately placed by such intermediaries for their investors or by the Funds or Accounts may be subject to price movements, particularly with large orders relative to the given security's trading volume, that may result in the execution prices that are less favorable.
+Further, while PIMCO takes reasonable steps in an effort to mitigate the market impact caused by transactions for accounts over which PIMCO has investment or trading authority, because PIMCO does not control the intermediary's execution of transactions for its clients, PIMCO cannot control the market impact of such transactions to the same extent that it would for accounts over which PIMCO has trading authority.
 Such intermediaries are expected to have sole authority and responsibility for the selection of broker-dealers and the execution of transactions for their client accounts.
 PIMCO is not responsible for placing orders for the execution of transactions involving assets of such intermediary client accounts or for giving instructions to the intermediary with respect thereto.